 This one is so obvious that its easy to miss.
 Protect your WiFi by ensuring it’s secure, encrypted and hidden so that your network is not waving a big ol’ flag to any passing hackers.
 Change the router password, use WPA2 encryption and keep the firmware up to date.

 Whatever Content Management System (CMS) you’re using, there are likely ways to improve its security.
 So many CMS attacks happen through front-end login.
 Remove front-end login for anyone who needs to access your CMS (back-end access instead), change default admin accounts, and be wary of plugins.

 It’s never safe to assume you are 100% protected.
 That leads to complacence.
 Complacence leads to weaknesses.
 Which leads to the dark side, etc etc. Information security is about the journey, not the destination.
 You should be constantly evaluating, revising and updating your policies, software and permissions.
 Assume someone is always looking for that one tiny loophole in the system.

 Whew, that was a big list.
-If you made it all this way, you must have been really engaged for some decent information.
-Our team is even better to be perfectly honest, so if you’re feeling bewildered about all the information coming at you.
-Or a bit concerned about the information security at your business, then please don’t hesitate to get in touch with our amazing team at Stanfield IT.
+If you made it all this way, you must have been really keen for some information security tips.
+Our team is even better to be perfectly honest, so it’s okay if you’re feeling bewildered about all the information coming at you.
+If you’re a bit concerned about the information security within your organisation, then please don’t hesitate to get in touch with our amazing team at Stanfield IT.
 This is what we do, and we’ll get you where you need to be.